(A resource guide for anyone whose children are detained at the East Mesa Juvenile Hall in the San Diego County)

 Dress code for visitors

 All visitors are required to dress appropriately when conducting their visit with the minors at the East Mesa Juvenile Detention Facility.
 Clothing that is revealing or sexually provocative in nature is highly discouraged.
-Additionally, clothing with writings/markings or images that are offensive to others as well as indicative of sex, drugs, violence or act of gang affiliation is prohibited.
+Additionally, clothing with writings/markings or images that are offensive to others as well as indicative of sex, drugs, violence, or acts of gang affiliation is prohibited.
 Anyone in violation of the dress code will not be allowed to conduct the visit.

 If a visitor is intoxicated